Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 Stroll Stari Grad – Old Town

 The Old Town of Budva is surrounded by medieval walls, with a fortress, towers, and gates.
-Over the centuries, it has been damaged several times.
+Over the centuries, it has been damaged a couple of times.
 The most severe damage happened in an earthquake in 1667, but another bad one in 1979 destroyed parts of the old town.

 The old town is a lovely representation of an old, European town – cute and charming.
 However, it surely is not as impressive as Dubrovnik.